-Today, you’re going to learn all about healing from a psychopathic relationship: top 25 signs you’re dating a psychopath and effective tips on recovering from psychopathic abuse.
+Today, you’re going to learn all about healing from a psychopathic relationship: top 25 signs you’re dating a high functioning psychopath and effective tips on recovering from psychopathic abuse.

 Psychopathic abuse recovery can be a dark journey.

 It will open your eyes to your own deepest insecurities and feelings of rage and loneliness

 You will understand who you truly are.
 You will become stronger.

 And in the end, you will be glad it happened.

 - What Is A High Functioning?

 - High Functioning Psychopath: 25 Signs You Are Dating A Psychopath

 - What Is Normal In A Relationship?

 - Recovering From Psychopathic Abuse